red gorges with a valley running through

 Charles Knife Canyon

-Charles Knife Canyon is located on the east side of Cape Range National Park, 21 km south of town.
+Charles Knife Canyon is on the east side of Cape Range National Park, 21 km south of town.
 Part of the winding road is gravel and not suitable for two-wheel vehicles.
-The drive takes you up to the top of the range and lookout and provides breathtaking views of the multi-coloured gorges and rugged terrain with several lookouts for photo opportunities.
+The drive takes you up to the top of the range and lookout.
+The views of the multi-coloured gorges and rugged terrain are breathtaking.
+There are several lookouts for photo opportunities.

 gravel road going up hill in a canyon